hardisj/erinsaudiocorner/content/english/loudspeakers/Monoprice_THX_Center.md

 <br>
 <br>

-The reference plane in this test is at the tweeter, per the manufacturer.
+The reference plane in this test is at the tweeter.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.